particle-iot/docs/src/content/support/troubleshooting/mode-switching.md

 	  }
 	}

-**You must call Particle.process() as frequently as possible to process messages from the Wi-Fi module.** If you do not do so, you will encounter erratic behavior, such as:
+**You must call Particle.process() as frequently as possible to process messages from the {{network-type}} module.** If you do not do so, you will encounter erratic behavior, such as:

 - The {{device}} losing its connection to the Cloud
 - The {{device}} breathing cyan when in fact it is not connected